GStreamer/gstreamer/markdown/additional/design/element-sink.md

       break
     SEGMENT:
       # the segment must be used to clip incoming
       # buffers.
-Then then go into the queue as non-prerollable
+Then go into the queue as non-prerollable
       # items used for syncing the buffers
       STREAM_LOCK
       PREROLL_LOCK